JerrySiRi/arXiv-agent/README.md

 9. Set up GitHub pages: Go to your own repo -> Settings -> Pages.
 In `Build and deployment`, set `Source="Deploy from a branch"`, `Branch="main", "/(root)"`.
 Wait for a few minutes, go to https://\<username\>.github.io/daily-arXiv-ai-enhanced/.
 Please see this [issue](https://github.com/dw-dengwei/daily-arXiv-ai-enhanced/issues/14) for more precise instructions.

 # Plans

+Customized Plan:
+- Email function
+- Filtered (or ranked) by relevance
+- Interface from OpenReview (get instant feedback from reviewer's feedback for each paper)

 See original project page: https://github.com/users/dw-dengwei/projects/3